discordjs/Commando/README.md

 ## Features

+### New features in this fork

+- Async inhibitors
+- Async provider loading (loading only guilds that are actually needed)

+### Commando base features

 - Plain command names and aliases
 - Regular expression triggers
 - Robust parsing of arguments (with "quoted strings" support)